Foat/foat.github.io/cv.md

 * Created a novel algorithm for traffic-sign detection and recognition, which works in real-time on mobile phones.
 The algorithm showed a superior performance compared to many state-of-the-art approaches.
 The algorithm is implemented on C++.
 * Designed a test system using Java for the traffic-sign detection algorithm.

-Related skills: C++, Java, OpenCV, Unit testing, PostgreSQL, Swing, Maven, Android NDK, Boost library, CMake, Git.
+Related skills: C++, Java, OpenCV, Unit testing, PostgreSQL, Swing, Maven, Android NDK, Boost library, CMake, Git, Computer vision, Image processing, Machine learning.

 |
 -|-: